Use Visual Studio Code to create and run Transact-SQL scripts for SQL Server

 The following table describes the Connection Profile properties.

 Setting Description Server name The SQL Server instance name.
 For this tutorial, use localhost to connect to the local SQL Server instance on your machine.
 If connecting to a remote SQL Server, enter the name of the target SQL Server machine or its IP address.
+If you need to specify a port for your SQL Server instance, use a comma to separate it from the name.
+For example for a local server running on port 1401 you would enter localhost,1401.
 [Optional] Database name The database that you want to use.
 For purposes of this tutorial, don't specify a database and press ENTER to continue.
 User name Enter the name of a user with access to a database on the server.
 For this tutorial, use the default SA account created during the SQL Server setup.
 Password (SQL Login) Enter the password for the specified user.
 Save Password?
 Type Yes to save the password.
 Otherwise, type No to be prompted for the password each time the Connection Profile is used.
 [Optional] Enter a name for this profile The Connection Profile name.
 For example, you could name the profile localhost profile.

 You can create and edit connection profiles in User Settings file (settings.json).
 Open the settings file by selecting Preference and then User Settings in the VS Code menu.
 For more information, see manage connection profiles.